 FHA loans are one of the three main mortgage programs that carry a government-guarantee to the lender.
 These three mortgage programs are those underwritten to standards issued by FHA, VA and the USDA.
 The VA and USDA loans have certain restrictions such as who is eligible or where the property might be located.
 FHA loans have no restrictions other than the requirement the borrower must occupy the property as a primary residence.

-There have been recent changes with the FHA loan program and this post will highlight the most important ones, including the 2020 FHA loan limit increase for Marion County to $331,760 which is line with much of the state.
+There have been recent changes with the FHA loan program and this post will highlight the most important ones, including the 2023 FHA loan limit increase for Marion County to $472,030 which is in line with much of the state.
 Perhaps two of the more important features of the FHA loan address how income is calculated and credit scoring.

 For example, a borrower applies for an FHA loan and signs an authorization form allowing the lender to order a credit report and scores.
 The reported scores are 645, 653 and 661.
 The lender will ignore the highest and lowest score and use the middle one.
 In this example, the qualifying score is 653 and qualifies for an FHA loan.